The Complete Guide to Singapore Expat Health Insurance

 • Genetic cancer screening

-Some policy providers such as IMG will offer optional riders for terrorist acts and adventure sports, but you will need to have taken out their most premium platinum plan to have access to these.
+Some policy providers will offer optional riders for terrorist acts and adventure sports, but you will need to have taken out their most premium platinum plan to have access to these.

 Deductibles & Co-Payment

 Deductibles are the amount you pay for a medical service or consultation before your insurance plan kicks in.
-For example, if you have a SGD $2,500 deductible on your plan, you will pay the first SGD $2,500 of your covered services yourself and then the policy will commence.
+For example, if you have a $2,500 deductible on your plan, you will pay the first $2,500 of your covered services yourself, and then the policy will commence.

-Co-Payments (or cost-shares) are payments you make on individual services used during the claim period.
+Co-payments (or cost-shares) are payments you make on individual services used during the claim period.
 These kick in after the deductible has been paid.
-For example, your plan might have a SGD $20 co-payment element for doctors consultations.
+For example, your plan might have a $20 co-payment element for doctor consultations.

-This means that after you have paid the deductible level (say SGD $2,500 as above) and then have a subsequent doctors consultation, you will pay SGD $20 of the SGD $100 fee and the insurance policy will pay the remaining SGD $80.
+This means that after you have paid the deductible level (say $2,500 as above) and then have a subsequent consultation that costs $100, you will pay $20 of the $100 fee and the insurance policy will pay the remaining $80.

 Generally speaking, plans with lower monthly payments will have a higher deductible and co-payment element.